 Request Free, One-on-one Academic Assessment

-SchoolTutoring Academy’s tutoring programs for Clay students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Clay students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Clay District Curriculum Used in Our In-Home Tutoring Programs

 The students of Clay, New York, are served by the Liverpool Central, Baldwin Central, North Syracuse Central, and Phoenix Central School Districts.
 Since 1996 the New York State Learning Standards have guided education in New York State.
 These standards, which were updated in 2005, outline benchmarks for student achievement in subjects such as the arts, science, social studies, and health.
 Until recently, the standards also guided the development of ELA and Math curricula.

 We currently cover the following Clay-area school districts: Baldwin Central School District, Liverpool Central School District, North Syracuse Central School District, and Phoenix Central School District.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Clay Tutor Today.

 A Parent Talks About Finding a Private, In-Home Tutor

 Clay Tutors Can Help Your Student Succeed

 SchoolTutoring Academy works with young learners and students, all the way up through high school.
 We offer Pre-K and Kindergarten Tutoring as well as Elementary School Tutoring to build a strong learning foundation early on.
 We also offer comprehensive tutoring across all school subjects.